hummingbot/hummingbot/documentation/docs/faq/liquidity-mining.md

 4. Navigate to the [Settings](https://miners.hummingbot.io/settings) page and connect your Binace API key.
 5. Connect wallets by adding your preferred Ethereum address and Ethereum wallet addresses for ERC20 token payments.

-### How to add wallet address?
+### How do I add my wallet address?

+!!! note
+    - Each liquidity mining campaign has its own rewards payments terms, which may include paying out tokens to wallets on that issuer's blockchain.
+To ensure you receive all of the rewards earned, make sure to enter the relevant wallet details for campaigns that you are participating in.

+    - If you have earned rewards for a campaign for which you have not yet provided a wallet, the rewards will accumulate and only be paid out once you have provided a wallet address.

+    - Wallet address are use for receiving payouts only, you do not need to deposit assets into or trade using this wallet.

 1. Log in to https://miners.hummingbot.io
 2. Click **Settings**.
 3. Scroll down to **Connect Wallet**, and click down arrow (on the right) to expand the section.
 The wallet option is displayed.
 4. Choose the wallet you would like to connect base on the campaign you're participating.
-5. For miners participating in the Binance - Zcoin campaign, choose **`Zcoin`** row (background is highlighted in gray when mouse over), enter your Zcoin deposit address.
-6. For miners participating in the KuCoin - Harmony One campaing, choose **`Harmony`** row (background is highlighted in gray when mouse over), enter your Harmony One deposit address.
+5. For miners participating in the KuCoin - Harmony One campaign, choose **`Harmony`** row (background is highlighted in gray when mouse over), enter your Harmony One deposit address.
-7. For miners participating in other campaings on Binance beside Zcoin, choose **`Ethereum`** row (background is highlighted in gray when mouse over), enter your Ethereum deposit address.
+6. For miners participating in other campaigns on Binance such as RLC, choose **`Ethereum`** row (background is highlighted in gray when mouse over), enter your Ethereum deposit address.

-!!! note
-    Wallet address not used for trading.
-Wallet address are use for receiving payouts only, you do not need to deposit assets into or trade using this wallet.

 ### Get Ethereum deposit address with Metamask browser extension